Supported encryption algorithms - Amazon S3 Encryption Client

 Buffered (default)

-By default, version 3.x of the Amazon S3 Encryption Client automatically buffers the stream contents into memory to as the decrypted object is read to prevent the release of unauthenticated objects.
+By default, version 3.x of the Amazon S3 Encryption Client automatically buffers the stream contents into memory as the decrypted object is read to prevent the release of unauthenticated objects.
 If the client reaches the end of the stream, and the authentication fails, your GetObject request will throw an exception and the unauthenticated object will not be returned.
-The maximum object size that can be decrypted under this mode is 64 MB.

 Delayed authentication

 The delayed authentication mode also supports streaming decryption of AES-GCM encrypted objects, but it does not buffer or interrupt the stream to prevent unauthenticated objects from being returned.
-We recommend you only use this mode if you are decrypting objects larger than 64 MB.
-However, you may also want to use this mode if you established your own method of buffering the stream while using versions 1.x and 2.x of the client.
+We recommend using the Buffered (default) decryption mode whenever possible.
+However, you might want to use the delayed authentication mode if you established your own method of buffering the stream while using versions 1.x and 2.x of the client.

 If you use the delayed authentication mode and are processing the plaintext data from the stream before reading to the end, you must account for the delayed authentication.
 Read the entire object to the end before you start using the decrypted object.
-When using this decryption mode, the Amazon S3 Encryption Client will not authenticate any object until it reaches the end of the stream, even if the object is smaller than 64 MB.
+When using this decryption mode, the Amazon S3 Encryption Client will not authenticate any object until it reaches the end of the stream.
 You will need to manually roll back any data from the stream if an exception is thrown at the end of the stream.

 To enable the delayed authentication mode, specify the enableDelayedAuthenticationMode parameter when you instantiate the v3Client.

-The following example specifies a raws AES key as the wrapping key.
-This client only encrypts with fuly supported algorithms and decrypts using the delayed authentication mode.
+The following example specifies a raw AES key as the wrapping key.
+This client only encrypts with fully supported algorithms and decrypts using the delayed authentication mode.

 // v3 class v3DelayedAuthenticationModeExample { public static void main(String[] args) { S3Client v3Client = S3EncryptionClient.builder() .aesKey(aesKey) .enableDelayedAuthenticationMode(true) .build(); } }